amokatocaloca/Data-Analysis/README.md

-Topic Modeling task

-This repository contains the code and data for a project that processes raw JSON data into CSV format and then applies topic modeling techniques to extract themes.
+This repository contains the code and data for a project that processes raw JSON data into CSV format and then applies topic modeling techniques to extract coherent themes.

 Overview
+Raw Data:
-Raw Data: The initial dataset is provided in JSON format.
+The initial dataset is provided in JSON format.

+Data Processing:
-Data Processing: The JSON data is converted into CSV format using the data_processing.py script.
+The JSON data is converted into CSV format using the data_processing.py script.

+Modeling:
-Modeling: The modeling.ipynb Jupyter Notebook reads the processed CSV data and performs topic modeling to identify key themes.
+The modeling.ipynb Jupyter Notebook loads the processed CSV data and applies topic modeling to identify key themes within the dataset.
+Running the notebook will display visualizations and key insights derived from the analysis.

-Modeling
-The Jupyter Notebook (modeling.ipynb) loads the processed data from the csv file.

-Topic modeling is applied to extract and analyze coherent themes within the data.

-Running the notebook will display the results, including visualizations and key insights derived from the topic modeling analysis.

 How to Run
-Process the Data:
+1. Process the Data

-Run the following command to execute the data processing script:
+Run the following command to execute the data processing script, which reads the raw JSON data and converts it into CSV format:

+bash
+Копировать
 python data_processing.py
-This script will read the JSON data, convert it into CSV format.

-Run the Modeling Notebook:
+2. Run the Modeling Notebook

-Open the modeling.ipynb file and run the cells to see the topic modeling results.
+Open the modeling.ipynb file in Jupyter Notebook and run all the cells to see the topic modeling results.

 Requirements
 Python 3.x

+Install the required Python packages by running:

+bash
+Копировать
-Packages listed in requirements.txt (install them with pip install -r requirements.txt)
+pip install -r requirements.txt

-Jupyter Notebook
+Jupyter Notebook (to run the modeling.ipynb file)

 Repository Structure
 data_processing.py – Script to convert raw JSON data into CSV format.